ansys/pystk/doc/source/api/ansys/stk/core/graphics/IGlobeImageOverlay.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.graphics.IGlobeImageOverlay.translucency`
+              - Gets or sets the translucency value for the image.
+The translucency is between 0 and 1, where 0 is fully opaque and 1 is invisible.
             * - :py:attr:`~ansys.stk.core.graphics.IGlobeImageOverlay.use_altitude_based_translucency`
+              - Gets or sets whether to use altitude to determine the translucency value for the image or not.
+If <see langword='false' />, the translucency value is used...
             * - :py:attr:`~ansys.stk.core.graphics.IGlobeImageOverlay.altitude_based_translucency_lower_translucency`
+              - Gets or sets the lower translucency value for the image when use altitude based translucency is set to <see langword='true' />...
             * - :py:attr:`~ansys.stk.core.graphics.IGlobeImageOverlay.altitude_based_translucency_upper_translucency`
+              - Gets or sets the upper translucency value for the image when use altitude based translucency is set to <see langword='true' />...
             * - :py:attr:`~ansys.stk.core.graphics.IGlobeImageOverlay.altitude_based_translucency_lower_altitude`
+              - Gets or sets the lower altitude bound used to calculate translucency for the image when use altitude based translucency is set to <see langword='true' />...
             * - :py:attr:`~ansys.stk.core.graphics.IGlobeImageOverlay.altitude_based_translucency_upper_altitude`
+              - Gets or sets the upper altitude bound used to calculate translucency for the image when use altitude based translucency is set to <see langword='true' />...
             * - :py:attr:`~ansys.stk.core.graphics.IGlobeImageOverlay.more_than_one_image_globe_overlay_supported`
+              - Gets whether or not the video card allows for more than one image globe overlay globe image overlay to be added.

 Import detail